Derived category of projectivizations and flops: Introduction

 \subsection{Acknowledgement}

 J.Q. is grateful for Richard Thomas, Ed Segal, Zak Turcinovic and Francesca Carocci for many inspiring discussions on derived categories, Cayley's trick and projectivization, for J{\'a}nos Koll{\'a}r, Clemens Koppensteiner, Jakub Witaszek and Ziquan Zhuang for discussions on flops.
-Both authors would like to thank Mikhail Kapranov, Andrei C{\u{a}}ld{\u{a}}raru, Matthew Young, Ying Xie, Dan Wang for helpful discussions.
+Both authors would like to thank Mikhail Kapranov, Andrei C{\u{a}}ld{\u{a}}raru, Matthew Young, Ying Xie, and Dan Wang for helpful discussions.

-The authors would also like to especially thank Mikhail Kapranov for bringing to their attention of the problem regarding theta divisor and for many helpful discussions; thank Y. Toda for helpful discussions related to his work \cite{Tod2} and this work, and thank Y. Kawamata, A. C{\u{a}}ld{\u{a}}raru, W. Donovan for their interests in this work and helpful conversations during a conference held in SYSU, Guangzhou in May 2019, for which conference the authors thank SYSU and Changzheng Li for hospitality.
+We especially thank Mikhail Kapranov for bringing to our attention the problem regarding theta divisor and for many helpful discussions; thank Y. Toda for helpful discussions related to his work \cite{Tod2}, and thank Y. Kawamata, A. C{\u{a}}ld{\u{a}}raru, W. Donovan for their interests in this work and helpful conversations during a conference held in SYSU, Guangzhou in May 2019, for which conference the authors thank SYSU and Changzheng Li for hospitality.

+We also thank the referees for their careful reading, many useful suggestions which significantly improve the exposition of the paper.

-J.Q. is supported by a grant from National Science Foundation (Grant No. DMS -- 1638352) and the Shiing-Shen Chern Membership Fund of IAS; L.N.C. is supported by grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CUHK --14301117).
+J.Q. is supported by the Engineering and Physical Sciences Research Council [EP/R034826/1]; L.N.C. is supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CUHK --14301117).
+During the time the paper was written, J.Q. was also supported by a grant from National Science Foundation (Grant No. DMS -- 1638352) and the Shiing-Shen Chern Membership Fund of IAS.